USFWS/secas/_posts/2024-03-20-Emerging-Leaders-Reflections-on-the-Southeast-Landscape-of-the-Future-Summit.md

 **Summit Insights**

 At the heart of my experience at the summit was the Emerging Leaders panel, with each panelist bringing unique perspectives and experiences to the table.
 Among them were:
-- Megan Johnson, a U.S. Forest Service Oak Ridge Institute for Science & Education (ORISE) Postdoctoral Fellow and U.S. Geological Survey National Climate Adaptation Science Center Science to Action Fellow
+- Megan Johnson, a USFS Oak Ridge Institute for Science & Education (ORISE) Postdoctoral Fellow and U.S. Geological (USGS) Survey National CASC Science to Action Fellow
 - Adam Malcomb, a Blueprint user support specialist for SECAS
 - Alyssa Quan, a Ph.D. candidate at the University of Georgia and U.S. FWS Public Lands Corps Fellow
 - Kaitlyn A. Tiffany, an M.S. student in Parks, Recreation & Tourism Management at NC State University and Minorities in Natural Resources Conservation (MINRC) Intern